President, Mass Eye and Ear

-As President of Massachusetts Eye and Ear, John Fernandez leads one of the nation’s largest specialty hospitals exclusively dedicated to academic research, training and treatment for conditions that impair vision, hearing and other disorders of the eyes, ears, nose, throat, head and neck.
+He is President of Mass Eye and Ear, a teaching hospital of Harvard Medical School and one of the nation’s largest specialty hospitals, exclusively dedicated to academic research, training and treatment for conditions that impair vision, hearing and other disorders of the eyes, ears, nose, throat, head and neck.

-Under Fernandez’s leadership since 2007, Mass.
-Eye and Ear has grown significantly from four to 20 patient care sites throughout Greater Boston, Cape Cod and Providence, through a strategy developed to bring the hospital’s world-class care to patients throughout the region.
-Fernandez has also formed new clinical alliances for Mass.
-Eye and Ear with its neighbors, Massachusetts General Hospital, Brigham and Women’s Hospital, Boston Children’s Hospital, Braintree Rehab and Atrius Health.

-A teaching hospital of Harvard Medical School, Mass.
-Eye and Ear Board of Directors, Fernandez led the effort for Mass Eye and Ear to become a member hospital of Mass General Brigham.
+Under Fernandez’s leadership since 2007, Mass Eye and Ear has expanded significantly from four to 21 patient care sites throughout Greater Boston, Cape Cod and Providence, through a strategy developed to bring the hospital’s world-class care to patients throughout the region.
+During his early tenure, Fernandez formed clinical alliances for Mass Eye and Ear with its neighbors, Massachusetts General Hospital, Brigham and Women’s Hospital, Boston Children’s Hospital, Braintree Rehab and Atrius Health.
+In 2011, under Fernandez’ leadership, Mass Eye and Ear acquired Schepens Eye Research Institute to create the largest vision and hearing research center anywhere in the world.
+With the full backing of the Mass Eye and Ear Board of Directors, Fernandez led the effort for Mass Eye and Ear to become a member hospital of Mass General Brigham.
 That merger was completed in spring of 2018.

-In recognition of its strong commitment to outstanding clinical care, Mass.
-Eye and Ear has consistently ranked in the top 10 “Best Hospitals” nationwide by U.S. News and World Report.
+In recognition of its strong commitment to outstanding clinical care, Mass Eye and Ear has consistently ranked in the top 10 “Best Hospitals” nationwide by U.S. News and World Report.

-He is a graduate of the College of Wooster in Wooster, Ohio, and he holds a Master’s degree in Government Administration from the University of Pennsylvania.
-A dedicated member of the Boston health care and business executive community, Fernandez serves as Chairman of the Conference of Boston Teaching Hospitals and as a member of Healthcare Roundtable, the American Association of Eye and Ear Centers of Excellence and the Suffolk University Board of Trustees.
+Fernandez is a graduate of the College of Wooster in Wooster, Ohio, and he holds a Master’s degree in Government Administration from the University of Pennsylvania.
+A dedicated member of the Boston health care and business executive community, Fernandez serves as Chairman of the Conference of Boston Teaching Hospitals, is a member of the Boston Public Health Commission and served on the Suffolk University Board of Trustees until 2021.

 Fernandez has shared his insight and expertise through invited lectures at the MIT Sloan School of Management, the Dartmouth College Tuck School of Business, Harvard Medical School, the Simmons College School of Management and Suffolk University.